Last Updated: April 2, 2025

 7. Personal Life

-Timothy B. Schmit is a musician, singer, and songwriter who has served as the vocalist and bassist for the rock bands the Eagles and Poco.
-Timothy B. Schmit has a net worth of $25 million.
+Timothy B. Schmit is a musician, singer, and songwriter who has a net worth of $25 million.
+Timothy B. Schmit served as the vocalist and bassist for the rock bands the Eagles and Poco.
 Interestingly, in both bands, he replaced band member Randy Meisner.
-In addition to these groups, Schmit has a decades-long career as a solo artist, and has contributed his vocals to numerous songs and albums by other artists.
+In addition to these groups, Schmit has a decades-long career as a solo artist and has contributed his vocals to numerous songs and albums by other artists.

 Early Life and Career Beginnings

-Timothy B. Schmit was born in 1947 in Oakland, California, and was brought up in Sacramento.
-Exhibiting a passion for the arts early on, he took tap dance lessons as a young child.
+Timothy Bruce Schmit was born on October 30, 1947, in Oakland, California.
+He was brought up in Sacramento.
+Exhibiting a passion for the arts early on, Timothy took tap dance lessons as a young child.
 At the age of 15, he started performing with the folk music group Tim, Tom & Ron, which evolved into a surf band called the Contenders.
 The group later changed its name to the New Breed, and had one significant radio hit: 1965's "Green Eyed Woman."
 The band changed its name again, this time to Glad, and recorded the 1968 album "Feelin' Glad."

 Poco

-In 1968, Schmit auditioned for the country rock band Poco, but was ultimately turned down in favor of founding member Randy Meisner.
+In 1968, Schmit auditioned for the country rock band Poco but was ultimately turned down in favor of founding member Randy Meisner.
 However, after Meisner quit the group in 1969, Schmit took his place on vocals and bass.
-Schmit went on to work on nine of Poco's studio albums and two lives albums, and also composed a number of its songs.
+Timothy went on to work on nine of Poco's studio albums and two live albums, and he also composed a number of its songs.
 During Schmit's tenure from 1969 to 1977, he performed on such albums as "From the Inside," "Crazy Eyes," "Seven," and "Head over Heels."
 His last album with the group was "Indian Summer," which is also notable for featuring Donald Fagen from Steely Dan on synthesizer.
-Among the songs written by Schmit was "Keep on Tryin'," which became Poco's biggest hit single when it was released in 1975.
+Among the songs written by Timothy was "Keep on Tryin'," which became Poco's biggest hit single when it was released in 1975.

 The Eagles

 Not long after "The Long Run," the Eagles disbanded.
-The group returned over a decade later with the 1994 live reunion album "Hell Freezes Over," which debuted at number one on the Billboard album chart.
-On the album, Schmit sang lead vocals on the song "Love Will Keep Us Alive."
+The group returned over a decade later with the 1994 live reunion album "Hell Freezes Over," which debuted at #1 on the "Billboard" album chart.
+On the album, Timothy sang lead vocals on the song "Love Will Keep Us Alive."
 The Eagles didn't release another album until 2007's "Long Road Out of Eden," the band's first double album.
-Debuting at number one on the Billboard chart, it launched the hit singles "Busy Being Fabulous," "How Long," and "No More Cloudy Days," among others.
-The album went on to win two Grammy Awards for both "How Long" and the instrumental track "I Dreamed There Was No War."
+Debuting at #1 on the "Billboard" chart, it launched the hit singles "Busy Being Fabulous," "How Long," and "No More Cloudy Days," among others.
+The album went on to win two Grammy Awards for "How Long" and the instrumental track "I Dreamed There Was No War."

 Getty Images